MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ## FAQ

-This page will list frequently asked question for enterprise-scale design as well as Contoso Implementation.
+This page will list frequently asked question for enterprise-scale design as well as Contoso implementation.

-## enterprise-scale Design
+## Enterprise-scale design

-### What does "Landing Zone" map to in Azure in the context of enterprise-scale
+### What does "landing zone" map to in Azure in the context of enterprise-scale

-From enterprise-scale point of view, Subscription is the "Landing Zone" in Azure.
+From enterprise-scale point of view, subscription is the "landing zone" in Azure.

-## Contoso Implementation
+## Contoso implementation

 ### Why do enterprise-scale ARM templates require permission at tenant root '/' scope

-Management Group creation is tenant level PUT API and hence it is prerequisite to grant permission at root scope to use example templates.
+Management group creation is tenant level put API and hence it is prerequisite to grant permission at root scope to use example templates.

 ### Why do we need to sync fork with upstream repo